pazfernando/tomcat-8.5.4-jre8-alpine-se/README.md

-# tomcat-8.5.4-jre8-alpine-se
+# tomcat-8.0.36-jre8-alpine-se
-Fork of official tomcat image plus credentials for manage-gui and script roles
+Based on official tomcat image, plus credentials for manage-gui and manager-script roles

+for gui admin welcome1!
+for text deployer welcome1!